 Parading around in bikinis for job interviews, salaries lowered for gaining weight and outright employment rejection for being unattractive.
 No, these aren't snippets from the modelling industry, this is the reality for some flight attendants.
-Read on, as we share the strict physical requirements that a select group of flight attendants must adhere to.
+Read on, as we share the strict physical requirements and cut-throat recruitment process that a select group of flight attendants must adhere to.

-In South Korea, becoming a flight attendant is an elusive career path.
-Pablo Lee, the director at a flight attendant training academy, told The Korea Herald, “They have to be physically perfect – weighing more than 132 pounds (59kgs) is kind of overweight,” he said.
+In South Korea, becoming a flight attendant is a highly coveted and elusive career path.
+Jihye Park, a South Korean native, explains: “They’re considered a cultural icon of beauty and intelligence.”
+Part of the reason is the legendary requirements demanded from many Korean airlines and the notoriously competitive acceptance rate.
+For example, on average, Korean Air annually accepts 150 flight attendants out of more than 20,000 applicants.
+And the requirements for Korean Air are stringent: they will only recruit stewardesses who hold a bachelor’s degree with strong academic performance.
+But there’s more: Pablo Lee, the director at a flight attendant training academy, told The Korea Herald, “They have to be physically perfect – weighing more than 132 pounds (59kgs) is kind of overweight,” he said.

 In late 2016, Russian airline Aeroflot measured, weighed and photographed their flight attendants, in a bid to monitor their appearance.
 Those who were deemed unattractive were placed in the ‘old, ugly and fat’ categories.
 Anyone over 40 or larger than a size medium were taken off prestigious international flights.
 Their salaries were drastically lowered, and rightful employee bonuses were not paid.